As India’s capital struggles with smog, Kashmir bans burning of leaves

-SRINAGAR, India, Dec 20 (Thomson Reuters Foundation) - With air pollution worsening in New Delhi and beyond, Indian-administered Kashmir has decided to step up efforts to combat its own worsening air quality.
+SRINAGAR, India (Thomson Reuters Foundation) - With air pollution worsening in New Delhi and beyond, Indian-administered Kashmir has decided to step up efforts to combat its own worsening air quality.

 The state’s government announced last month that it would begin enforcing an existing ban on the burning of leaves and wood pruned from trees.